pascaladt/pascaladt.github.io/index.md

-PascalAdt is a library of data structures and algorithms for Free Pascal and Delphi, inspired by the C++ STL library.
+PascalAdt is a library of data structures and algorithms for Free Pascal inspired by the C++ STL library.

 Features
 --------